zenodo/zenodo/INSTALL.rst

     (zenodo)$ pip install -r requirements.txt --exists-action i

 ..
 NOTE::
-   The option ``--exists-action i`` for ``pip install` is needed to ensure that the Invenio source code we just cloned will not be overwritten.
+   The option ``--exists-action i`` for ``pip install`` is needed to ensure that the Invenio source code we just cloned will not be overwritten.
 If you omit it, you will be prompted about which action to take.

-For development environments you may also wish to install some extra libraries:
+For development environments you should install our git commit hooks that checks code according to our code quality standards:

 .. code-block:: console

-    (zenodo)$ pip install -r requirements-dev.txt --exists-action i (zenodo)$ cd $HOME/src/invenio/
+    (zenodo)$ cd $HOME/src/invenio/
     (zenodo)$ kwalitee githooks install
     (zenodo)$ cd $HOME/src/zenodo/